-The aloe vera plant (also called Aloe barbadensis) is unique among plants for it’s importance to the cosmetics industry.
+The aloe vera plant (also called Aloe barbadensis) has many benefits for skin and hair and is unique among plants for its importance in the cosmetics industry.
 Cosmetic products made with aloe vera are used to treat everything from dry and scaly skin to chapped lips and dermatitis.
-Aloe vera is most noted for its gel and juice which is widely used in creams, lotions, shampoos and a variety of other cosmetic preparations.
+Aloe vera is most noted for its gel and juice which are widely used in creams, lotions, shampoos and a variety of other cosmetic preparations.
 Aloe vera gel and juice are available commercially in liquid and in dehydrated form.
 An oil-soluble extract is also produced from the aloe vera plant.
-It is sold under the names aloe vera oil and aloe vera extract.
+It is sold under the names aloe vera oil and aloe vera extract

 Aloe vera pulp is the clear, thick substance inside of the aloe vera leaf.
-(It is often called aloe vera gel, but it is usually treated before it is used in cosmetics).
-Aloe vera juice is made by liquifying aloe vera pulp.
+(It is often called aloe vera gel, but it is usually treated before it is sold commercially).
+Aloe vera juice is made by liquefying aloe vera pulp.
 Aloe vera gel is made by adding a thickener such as irish moss to aloe vera juice.
 Aloe vera oil is made by extracting oil-soluble portions of the aloe vera plant into a light vegetable oil, such as safflower oil.
-Aloe vera powder is dried aloe vera pulp.
-Aloe vera juice, gel, powder and oil can be used in cosmetics.
+Aloe vera juice, gel and oil can be used in cosmetics.

 Here are some ideas for incorporating aloe vera into your cosmetic formulas.